 The Group recovers on claims that may become subject to insolvency procedures under applicable laws and the Group also purchases portfolios containing claims that are currently subject to insolvency proceedings.
-Various economic trends, in particular downward macroeconomic factors such as those experienced during the financial crisis of 2008, and potential changes to existing legislation may contribute to an increase in the number of customers subject to personal insolvency procedures.
-The majority of the portfolios that the Group purchases are unsecured and the Group is generally unable to collect on such portfolios in an insolvency procedure.
+Various economic trends, in particular downward macroeconomic factors such as those experienced during the financial crisis, and potential changes to existing legislation may contribute to an increase in the number of customers subject to personal insolvency procedures.
+The portfolios that the Group purchases are generally unsecured and the Group is generally unable to collect on such portfolios in an insolvency procedure.